cue-lang/cue/README.md

 <!-- Keep the following in sync with cmd/cue/cmd/testdata/script/install*.txtar -->

-If you already have Go 1.16 or later installed, the short version is:
+To install the `cue` command line tool, run:

 ```
 go install cuelang.org/go/cmd/cue@latest
 ```

-This will install the `cue` command line tool.

-For more details see [Installing CUE](./doc/install.md).
+For more details, see [Installing CUE](./doc/install.md).

 ### Learning CUE